“I made a lot of mistakes, if I had someone tell me what to do I would have saved $10,000”

 - Iterating on the platform to include new features

-Tips to someone wanting to start out:
+Tips for someone wanting to start out:

 Find a great idea, start exploring and surround yourself with a community of mentors and experts with “been there, done that experience.”
 Click here to learn more about the Tech Ready Program.